How long does Viagra last? 6 factors affecting duration

 Certain medications may interact with Viagra, leading to increased or decreased levels of Viagra in the body.
 This happens because these medications affect the way the body processes medications overall.

-For example, ritonavir (Norvir)—typically prescribed for HIV treatment—and clarithromycin—typically used for bacterial infections—can increase levels of Viagra in the body.
+For example, ritonavir (Norvir) — typically prescribed for HIV treatment—and clarithromycin—typically used for bacterial infections — can increase levels of Viagra in the body.
 Higher levels can cause Viagra to stick around in the body longer and increase the risk of side effects.

-Other medications, such as carbamazepine (Tegretol, Carbatrol)—commonly used for seizure control—and the herbal supplement St. John’s wort can decrease the amount of sildenafil in the body.
+Other medications, such as carbamazepine (Tegretol, Carbatrol) — commonly used for seizure control — and the herbal supplement St. John’s wort can decrease the amount of sildenafil in the body.
 Lower Viagra levels can make the ED drug less effective.

 6. Other health conditions

 Your overall health also plays a role in how long Viagra lasts and how well it works.
 Several health conditions, such as diabetes, high blood pressure, and high cholesterol, can reduce blood flow.
-This may make it harder for Viagra to do its job, though studies have shown it may still be effective in people with these conditions.
+This may make it harder for Viagra to do its job, though some studies have shown Viagra may still be effective in people with these conditions.

 Additionally, if your liver or kidneys aren’t working as expected, Viagra may last longer in the body, increasing your risk of side effects.
-Reason being, both organs help break down and clear medications (such as Viagra) from your system.
+Reason being both organs help break down and clear medications (such as Viagra) from your system.
 So, if their function is impaired, such as due to liver disease or chronic kidney disease, the drug can build up in your body and stick around longer than desired.

 How do you get the most out of Viagra?